- Become a Member

-Up to twelve (12), one-time $1,000 Oberndorf Oberndorf Lifeline to Completion Scholarships will be awarded.
+Up to twenty (20), one-time $1,000 Oberndorf Oberndorf Lifeline to Completion Scholarships will be awarded annually.
 The scholarship will be paid once the student has submitted documentation of enrollment in a minimum of 6 semester hours and submitted an official transcript showing a minimum 3.0 GPA has been maintained.

 - A student must be a Phi Theta Kappa member in good standing and currently enrolled in a community/two-year college at the time of application.